PEtab-dev/PEtab/doc/documentation_data_format.md

     - *parameterScaleNormal*: Gaussian prior on original parameter scale
     - *parameterScaleLaplace*: Laplace prior on original parameter scale

-- `priorParameters`
+- `initializationPriorParameters` [NUMERIC]

-  Parameters for prior specified in `priorType`, separated by a semicolon.
+  Prior parameters used for sampling of initial points for optimization, separated by a semicolon.
-  Accordingly, there are optional columns for priors which should be used for initial point sampling or optimization only. (i.e., `initializationPriorParameters` and `objectivePriorParameters`, respectively).

   So far, only numeric values will be supported, no parameter names.
   Parameters for the different prior types are: